Scorpion Fly Facts & Information

 What Orkin Does

-Orkin technicians are trained to help manage flies and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Orkin Pros are trained to help manage flies and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique program for your situation.

 Behavior, Diet & Habits